 If your well-documented black thumb makes a thriving five-foot tree difficult to pass off as real, this more modest fiddle-leaf plant might do the trick.

-Birds of paradise are one of those plants that almost look fake even when they’re real, so save yourself the trouble.
-This 5 foot tall faux bird of paradise —complete with irregular leaf tears and crinkles — will make just as much of a statement as a live one.
+Birds of paradise are one of those plants that almost look fake even when they’re real, so save yourself the trouble and go faux.
+This five-foot-tall artificial bird of paradise — complete with irregular leaf tears and crinkles — will make just as much of a statement as a live one.

 If you want to spend a good bit less and still get a realistic-looking monstera, this is a good choice.

 This 6 foot ficus has a delicate look, with its long and slender trunk, and the intricately detailed leaves will catch anyone’s eye.
 (The manufacturer’s product description says it has “1,008 individual leaves.”)

 This is a particularly impressive imitation of the very on-trend variegated rubber tree.
 At 2 feet tall, its a bit smaller than the other artificial floor plants on this list, but would look perfect perched on a plant stand.

 West Elm’s home-décor offerings extend to both real and fake plants.
 This one is a more traditional-looking faux rubber plant with its thick, dark-colored leaves.
 And while it doesn’t come with a planter, the retailer has a ton of those to choose from, too.